clintonreece/keras-cloud-ml-engine/README.md

 #### Acknowledgements

-I would like to thank Fuyang Liu for [their tutorial that helped me greatly] in understaning how to use keras with Cloud ML Engine.
+I would like to thank Fuyang Liu for a [tutorial that helped greatly] in understanding how to use keras with Cloud ML Engine.

 [Cloud ML Engine]: https://cloud.google.com/ml-engine/